 - The Business Platinum® Card from American Express — While you must have your own business or sole proprietorship to qualify for the card, if you do then you'll earn 1.5 membership rewards on all purchases over $5,000.
 If you're pursuing a degree as a part of your profession, this is a perfect opportunity to talk with an accountant about deducting your education expenses while racking up some of the most valuable travel rewards out there.

-- Chase Freedom Unlimited® — This no annual fee Chase card earns 3% cash back on all purchases in your first year up to $20,000 spent (after, earn 1.5% on all purchases).
-Ongoing, the card earns 1.5x Ultimate Rewards per dollar on every purchase, every day with no rewards earning limit.
+- Chase Freedom Unlimited® — This no annual fee Chase card earns 1.5x Ultimate Rewards per dollar on every purchase, every day with no rewards earning limit.
 This card is best used in conjunction with a premium Chase Ultimate Rewards earning card like the Chase Sapphire Reserve® listed below, or the Chase Sapphire Preferred® Card, my #1 recommend credit card for points and miles beginners.
-Once you combine this card with a premium Chase card, you'll be able to make the points earned from the Freedom Unlimited transferable to travel partners like United Airlines, Southwest Airlines, and Hyatt Hotels through a simple combination process.
+Once you combine this card with a premium Chase card, you'll be able to make the points earned from the Freedom Unlimited transferable to travel partners like United Airlines, Southwest Airlines, and Hyatt Hotels thanks to the ability to combine Ultimate Rewards earned from different credit cards.

 - Ink Business Unlimited℠ Credit Card — The business version of the Freedom Unlimited.
 Marketed as a cash back card this no-fee Ultimate Rewards earning card earns 1.5 Ultimate Rewards per dollar spent.